leonard67/AFDEN-Python-Workshop/README.md

 - Create and use **classes** and **objects**, including composing one class from another.
 - Apply core OOP concepts: **attributes**, **methods**, and **encapsulation** (public/protected/private access, getters/setters, and the `@property` decorator).
 - Distinguish instance-level from static (class-level) attributes and methods.
-- Recognize **inheritance** and **polymorphism** through a simple `Security`/`Stock`/`Bond` example.
+- Recognize **inheritance** and **polymorphism** through a simple example.

 Our class is based on [1-2o-OOP Basics.ipynb](<Module 1-Introduction to Python Fundamentals/1-2o-OOP Basics.ipynb>).

 [Back to ToC](#toc)

-## 2. Handling Data and Descriptive Analysis with `pandas` <a name="section2"></a>
+## 2. Handling Data and Descriptive Analysis<a name="section2"></a>

-`pandas` is the most useful Python library for data analysis in our research.
+`pandas` is the most useful Python library for data analysis in AccFin research.
 In this module, you will learn how to use `pandas` to handle data in tabular form.
 We will cover the fundamental operations needed to load data, explore it, clean it, and prepare it for further analysis, then move on to visualizing it with `matplotlib` and `seaborn`.
-By the end, you’ll have the skills to manage real-world datasets and apply `pandas` to replicate seminal papers in AccFin research.
+By the end, you’ll have the skills to manage real-world datasets and replicate two seminal papers.

 **Prerequisite reading**